 Progress Update (May)

-Sorry friends for keeping you in the dark so long.
+Sorry friends for keeping you in the dark for so long.
 We’ve even started getting emails like “Are you guys still alive?”.
-We are! 🙂 Just super-busy with ongoing work.
+We are! 🙂 Just super busy with ongoing work.

 There are 2 major things we’d like to share with you today.
-First is about our latest progress and second is our long term plans.
+The first is about our latest progress and the second is about our long-term plans.